 You can find the size of your email in most email clients.
 But you can also do this in your browser.

-How to find the total weight - code + images - of your email using a browser:
+To find the size of your email using a browser

-1. Load the 'view email as webpage' link from your email in Chrome.
+1. Load the View in Browser link from your email in Chrome